glory-ka/knowledgeTrace/html_css/css/css-04.md

 This is consider part of the **Normal document flow**, but we can use **offset value** (top, bottom, left, right) to alter the position of the elements.

-The main characteristic of an element that has **relative postition** relate to how other element around it behave.
+The main characteristic of an element that has **relative position** relate to how other element around it behave.

 Let's imagine three boxes, box1 to box3, stack up on top of one another.
 Then let's give box1 a **relative position (position: relative;)**.
 If we move the box to the left using **offset value (left: [n]px)**, the elements underneath do not fill the empty space box1 creates after we move it.
 That is because **relative positioning** does not remove an element from the **normal flow**.